Natural Health & Wellness

 Public pools, swim team pools and locker rooms are the idea places to get the plantar wart virus, HPV.
 Always wear flip flops when at the public pool.

-Plantar warts can also be avoided by not walking barefoot in public places like locker rooms and swimming pools, where HPV viruses may be present on surfaces waiting for unsuspecting hosts!
+Plantar warts can also be avoided by not walking barefoot in public places.
+Locker rooms and swimming pools often harbor HPV on surfaces, waiting for unsuspecting hosts.

 Concluding thoughts on plantar warts